UWcse482a-2020/DNS/README.md

 1
 % of viewed product pages with “a” or “b” response: 85.7%

-“C” Fill in the Blank Responses:
+*“C” Fill in the Blank Responses*

-Product make/material/dimensions information
+- Product make/material/dimensions information
-If the products make noise or are speech compatible, what languages are supported?
+- If the products make noise or are speech compatible, what languages are supported?
-Operating and usage instructions
+- Operating and usage instructions

-Resulting Actions Taken
+### Resulting Actions Taken

 Our product pages at the time did not feature substantive information regarding each product’s technical specifications, such as the material they’re made of, their dimensions, etc. As such, we added a new section to the product page titled “Product Technical Specifications” and inserted a temporary notice stating “Coming Soon - Thank You For Your Patience!” as that information was not actually provided to us through the CSV data.
 However, this notice will indicate to future developers that such information is a necessary addition.

-GOAL #3
+## GOAL #3
-Question
+### Question

 More reviews read on a specific product page will increase the user’s confidence in making a decision about the product.

-Task
+### Task

 In order to test the utility of user reviews, we asked testers to view three different products and complete the three following metrics:

-Likert Scale asking how confident the user is in making a decision about a product before reading the reviews Likert Scale asking how confident the user is in making a decision about a product after reading the reviews Likert scales: “Not Confident,” “Somewhat Not Confident,” “Neither Confident Or Unconfident,” “Somewhat Confident,” “Very Confident”
+- *Likert Scale asking how confident the user is in making a decision about a product before reading the reviews*
+- *Likert Scale asking how confident the user is in making a decision about a product after reading the reviews*

+*Likert scales: “Not Confident,” “Somewhat Not Confident,” “Neither Confident Or Unconfident,” “Somewhat Confident,” “Very Confident”*

 Our three products featured 0 reviews, 3 good reviews, and 6 reviews (3 good 3 bad) respectively.

-Data
+### Data
-On average, our users spent 15 minutes to complete the entire task User
+On average, our users spent 15 minutes to complete the entire task

+User
 0 Reviews before
 0 Reviews after